psideris89/PharmacyStore/README.md

 ## SETUP
 Linux:
 Complile the .java files at the src/pharmaCode directory and the run the main class (Menu).
+- Extract to any folder

-- cd /Path/Pharmacy/src/pharmacyCode/
+- cd /YourFolder/Pharmacy/src/pharmacyCode/
 - javac *.java
 - cd ../
 - java pharmacyCode/Menu

 Windows:
 Open the command prompt(cmd) complile the .java files at the src/pharmaCode directory and the run the main class (Menu).
+- Extract to any folder

-- cd /Pharmacy/src/pharmacyCode/
+- cd /YourFolder/Pharmacy/src/pharmacyCode/
 - javac *.java
 - cd ../
 - java pharmacyCode/Menu